-Lengthy commutes, shrinking offices and child care are just a few of the factors that are contributing to the amount of people choosing to work from home.
+Lengthy commutes, shrinking offices and childcare are just a few of the factors that are contributing to the number of people choosing to work from home.

 You might have seen our contribution in this recent article by the Guardian: Is a room of one’s own a luxury or an essential.

 “I knew the time had come to change my work environment when my laptop went missing amid a mass of Lego bricks and discarded toddler snacks.
 Situated in a cramped corner of my children’s playroom, my workspace was unaffectionate known as the “ploffice”

 The running theme of this article covered why people desire to work from home, and if they choose to do so “is a separate work area a necessity or a luxury?”
 We wanted to expand on this excellent article.
 Should you choose to work from home, or if your company has decided to adopt agile working practises, we have also included a step by step guide to setting up your home workstation.